-The general question of custom as legal source has been discussed in legal-theoretic literature, but the hasidic case is quite different, and can enrich the concept of custom and the understanding of its relation to law.
-In the general literature, custom was usually conceived as a folk unwritten norm that began in a "time immemorable," and not to a custom "enacted" by known leaders and based on mystical books.
-Inspired by the hasidic precedent, Holiness Turned into Law suggests a new stratification of norms ranging from the very fluid "atmosphere" to the rigid "law", with ethos and custom as interim categories.
+The general question of custom as legal source has been discussed in legal-theoretic literature, but the hasidic case is quite distinct, and can enrich the concept of custom and the understanding of its relation to law.
+In the general literature, custom has usually been conceived as an unwritten folk norm that began in a "time immemorial," rather than a practice "enacted" by known leaders and based on mystical books.
+Inspired by the hasidic precedent, Holiness Turned into Law suggests a new stratification of norms ranging from the very fluid "atmosphere" to the rigid "law," with ethos and custom as interim categories.

 8. Additional Information and Specs: 75,000 words.
 Illustrations can be added, but are not necessary.
-The second part of the book is complete but requires some editing, and the first part is written but requires translation.
-Complete manuscript can be reached by May 2017.
-A proposal has been submitted to another academic press (only one).
+The second part of the book is complete but requires some editing; the first is written but requires translation.
+A complete manuscript will be available by May 2017.
+A proposal has been submitted to one other academic press.

-9. Other Materials to Include: For selected chapters (chapters 1-3 and 12-13 of section 2) – see separate files (Since, as I wrote, the chapters of this book are a little shorter than usual, I allowed myself to send 5 chapters).
+9. Other Materials to Include: For selected chapters (chapters 1-3 and 12-13 of section 2) – see separate files.
+(Since the chapters of this book are somewhat shorter than usual, as I mentioned, I have allowed myself to submit five chapters).